ECE468/step7-starter/README.md

 ## Setting up your repository

-Set up your GitHub classroom repository for step 7 using the link on Brightspace.
+Set up your GitHub classroom repository for step 7 using the link on Piazza.

-Set up your project development and testing environment as directed in the [project environment documentations](https://cap.ecn.purdue.edu/compilers/project/).
+Set up your project development and testing environment as directed in the Piazza.

 Then clone your repository as directed in the cloning and submitting instructions.